Attention#

 5.70

-This dataset forms the retrieval space over which attention computes similarity between a query location and stored geological examples.
+The dataset defines the reference (memory), i.e., retrieval space over which attention computes similarity between the query location and stored geological analogs.

 data = { # build geological analog dictionary